 In this post we’ll look at how muscle compensation impacts injury rehab outcomes and what you can do to prevent it.

-Muscle compensation is how your central nervous system (CNS) programmes movement around weak muscles.
+Muscle compensation is how your central nervous system (CNS) programmes movement around weak muscles or injured muscles.

 There’s nobody I’ve met who’s better at this than Ian.